jonross/kugl/docs/extending.md

 ## Features planned

-Generate multiple rows from one `kubectl get` response item
+Generate multiple rows from one `kubectl get` response item.
+(We do this internally for taints, but it's not available for extensions.)

-Write column extractors in Python
+Write column extractors in Python (warning: security hole.)